out-somniac/out-somniac/README.md

 ### Hi, I'm Chris 👋
 I'm a student and math enthusiast located in Cracow, Poland.
+Currently working in the Beam Controls and Software departament at CERN

 ### About me
 - 🎓 Computer Science student at AGH University of Science and Technology